j-frei/HPDateTimeSetter/README.md

 # SetDateTime Service for older HP printers using SNMP
-This repository concerns the implementation of a Windows background service to set the date and time on a network printer using the SNMP protocol.
+This repository concerns the implementation of a Windows background service to set the date and time on a HP network printer using the SNMP protocol.

 Since the old, proprietary HP software solution (including `HP Solution Center`) is EOL and is partly broken, especially for more modern Windows versions, and heavily relies on Adobe Flash (EOL as well), this application replaces the time synchronization part.